Lo mai gai

 Lo mai gai (Note: While proper Cantonese pronunciation specifies that "lo" should have an initial n- sound, free variation of n- and l- in many Cantonese speakers results in l- being the more commonly seen spelling for this word.) (糯米雞 (no6 mai5 gai1)), literally "glutinous rice chicken", is a classic dim sum dish served during yum cha.
 The portion size of lo mai gai is generally quite large, so there is a smaller variant created known as jan ju gai (珍珠雞 (pearl chicken, zan1 zyu1 gai1)).

 Description

-Lo mai gai is mostly a southern Chinese food.
-It contains glutinous rice filled with chicken, Chinese mushrooms, Chinese sausage, scallions, and sometimes dried shrimp or salted egg.
-The ball of rice is then wrapped in a dried lotus leaf and steamed.
-In North America, banana or grape leaves may be used instead.
+Lo mai gai contains glutinous rice filled with chicken, Chinese mushrooms, Chinese sausage, scallions, and sometimes dried shrimp or salted egg.
+The ball of rice is then wrapped in a re-hydrated lotus leaf and steamed.